1994–95 A Group

 The 1994–95 A Group was the 47th season of the A Football Group, the top Bulgarian professional league for association football clubs, since its establishment in 1948.

 Overview

 It was contested by 16 teams, and Levski Sofia won the championship and its first three-peat.
 LEX Lovech, winners of the B Group in the previous season, played in A Group for the first time in their history.

+Team information

+Stadia and locations

+The following teams have ensured their participation in A Group for season 1994–95 (listed in alphabetical order):